ROCm/ROCR-Runtime/README.md

 The packages subdirectory contains the Debian and rpm packages for installing the runtime on Ubuntu and Fedora platforms.
 These files contain:

-* HSA, libHSAIL and AMD internal include files to support application development on the HSA runtime for Boltzmann
+* HSA include files to support application development on the HSA runtime for Boltzmann
 * A 64-bit version of AMD's HSA core runtime for Boltzmann
 * A 64-bit version of AMD's finalizer extension for Boltzmann
 * A 64-bit version of AMD's runtime tools library